24th government of Ireland: Nomination of Taoiseach

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, John Bruton proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.

 Attorney General

 Dermot Gleeson SC was appointed by the president as Attorney General on the nomination of the Taoiseach.

-Ministers of State
+Ministers of state

-On 15 December 1994, Seán Barrett, TD was appointed by the government to the post of Minister for State at the Department of the Taoiseach with special responsibility as Government Chief Whip.
-Also on the same day Pat Rabbitte, TD was appointed to the position of Minister of State to the Government.
-This was the first time a Minister of State other than the Chief Whip attended cabinet.
-On 20 December 1994, the Government appointed the other Ministers of State on the nomination of the Taoiseach.

 Constitutional referendums

 The Fifteenth Amendment was proposed by Minister for Equality and Law Reform Mervyn Taylor and approved in a referendum on 24 November 1995.
 It removed the prohibition on divorce, replacing it terms allowing a court to dissolve a marriage, including a requirement to have been separated for four of the previous five years.
 It was followed by Family Law (Divorce) Act 1996.

 The Sixteenth Amendment was proposed by Minister for Justice Nora Owen and approved in a referendum on 28 November 1996.
 It allowed a court to refuse bail to someone convicted of a serious offence when reasonably considered necessary to prevent the commission of a serious offence by that person.
 It was followed by the Bail Act 1997.